andreisarazaru/andreisarazaru/README.md

 - 👋 Hi, I’m @andreisarazaru
-- 👀 I’m interested in reading books and listening to alternative music
+- 👀 I’m interested in reading books and listening to RnBs!
+Play Normal Girl by SZA!
-- 🌱 I’m currently in college, but i really want to learn some programming languages
+- 🌱 I’m currently in college, but I really want to learn some programming languages1

 <!---